Perpetual war: Views of influential writers

-Political Philosopher Thomas Hobbes succinctly wrote in 1651 that a hypothetical state of nature was a condition of perpetual war.
-The following quotation from chapter 13 of his book Leviathan explores the causes and effects of perpetual war:

 Sun Tzu

 Ancient war advisor Sun Tzu expressed views in the 6th century BC about perpetual war.
 The following quotation from chapter 2, Waging War, of his book The Art of War suggests the negative impacts of prolonged war:

 Alexis de Tocqueville

 Historian Alexis de Tocqueville made predictions in 1840 concerning perpetual war in democratic countries.
 The following is from Volume 2, chapter 22, "Why Democratic Nations Naturally Desire Peace and Democratic Armies, War", 18th paragraph, in his book, Democracy in America: